racket/rhombus/shrubbery/0000-shrubbery.md

 Here are some example shrubberies.
-Indented lines either start with `|`, follow a line that ends with `:`, or line up under a group that was started on the previous or continued on the previous line at the same alignment as the group's start.
+Indented lines either start with `|`, follow a line that ends with `:`, or line up under a group that was started on a previous line.
 A `|` or `:` in the middle of a line also starts a new group.
 More precise rules are described below, but that's enough to get a sense of the examples.

 ```
 define identity(x): x